 - Salt and pepper

-- 4 cups homemade tomato sauce* or your favorite sauce
+- 4 cups homemade tomato sauce or sugar-free tomato sauce

 - In a medium bowl mix ricotta cheese, egg, Parmesan cheese, spinach.
 Stir well and set it aside.